DevOpsBootcamp/website/source/policies.rst

 Attendance
 ==========

-We will schedule Bootcamp meetings for a time that works for a majority of attendees.
+We will schedule BootCamp meetings for a time that works for a majority of attendees.
 Each meeting's curriculum will build on what you learned the previous session, so if you miss a meeting you're responsible for studying the basics of its content on your own.
 To facilitate this, we will provide resources for independent study about each topic that we cover.

-Bootcamp leaders will be available at times outside of the regular meetings to help answer any questions about the training program's content.
+BootCamp leaders will be available at times outside of the regular meetings to help answer any questions about the training program's content.
 We will not spend class time reviewing material for those who skip a lecture.
 If you attend a lesson and don't understand something from it, you're welcome to ask